 In 2008, we piloted a first-year experience model by offering First-Year Seminars, small classes designed to help first-year students adjust to university life and expectations.
 In 2009, we introduced our mentoring program, GPS, by pairing incoming students with faculty and staff.
-We officially launched K-State First in 2010, introducing then KSBN and CAT Communities.
+We officially launched K-State First in 2010, adding KSBN and CAT Communities to our programs.

-In fall 2012, more than 1,000 students took K-State First classes.
-In addition, 3,500-plus students were given a copy of The Immortal Life of Henrietta Lacks, and more than 300 students participated in the GPS mentoring program.
+In fall 2014, more than 1,900 students took K-State First classes.
+In addition, 4,000+students were given a copy of the common reading selection, and more than 300 students participated in the GPS mentoring program.